Contents

 Of the following of the Bacchic religion:

-The magic power with which the phallic lord of exuberant natural life revolutionized the world of women is manifested in
+The magic power with which the phallic lord of exuberant natural life revolutionized the world of women is manifested in phenomenon which surpass the limits of our experience and our

-between beatitude and supersensory existence.
+imagination.
+A religion which established the closest bond between beatitude and supersensory existence.

 J.J.Bachofen

 The Amazons in the Thermondon region were considered the enemies of the griffins.
-The griffin was the totem animal of the
+The griffin was the totem animal of the soil and represented the ancestral soil.
+In its twin nature,

-above the abyss, mixed with the snake and lion bodies of arid golden sand.
+there loomed the eagle-beaked threat of winged fear hovering above the abyss, mixed with the snake and lion bodies of arid golden sand.
 Whoever wanted to live there had to fight it.

-Naturally the horse is the totem of the Amazons.
+The horse is the totem of the Amazons.

 The Amazons felt a profound magic connection for the horse.
-In a magic way something of a symbol of strong desires and a
+In a magic way something of a symbol of strong desires and a propellant of their urges, especially when its hoofs struck fire

-propellant of their urges, especially when its hoofs struck fire and thus symbolized fire,"the shiny tongue of the Gods."
+and thus symbolized fire,"the shiny tongue of the Gods."

 Myrine, obeying an apparition in a dream decided to sacrifice horses.

 In highly secret rites, a white stallion was sacrificed.
-The "sacred marriage" between the divine animal and the queen supposedly
+The "sacred marriage" between the divine animal and the queen supposedly served the magic renewal for the people.

 H. Diner

-It seems no accident that the earliest shamanism—
+It seems no accident that the earliest shamanism

 originated in Siberia was female shamanism, connected